w3c/hcls-drug-drug-interaction/README.md

-# w3c-ddi
+# hcls-drug-drug-interaction
-W3C HCLS Drug-Drug Interaction
+W3C HCLS Minimum Information Model for Potential Drug-Drug Interaction Information

-A repository to store artifacts created for the W3C Semantic Web in Health Care and Life Sciences Community Group Note titled "A Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence - Primer and Best Practices"
+A repository to store artifacts created for the W3C Semantic Web in Health Care and Life Sciences Community Group Note titled "W3C A Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence - Technical and User-centered Foundation"

 ## Folder layout: